simplex-chat/simplex-chat/blog/20230328-simplex-chat-v4-6-hidden-profiles.md

 So instead of having an app password, that reduces convenience and doesn't improve security too much, we did what we think could be better.
 You can now create hidden chat profiles, that are not visible anywhere in the app, and do not show any notifications, until you enter a correct passphrase.
 If multiple profiles are hidden with the same passphrase they will all show in the list when you enter it.

 It's important to remember that these hidden profiles are still stored locally on your device, so if somebody has access to your chat database (they need to know database passphrase, that is independent from device PIN or profile passphrases) or to chat console in the app, they will be able to access these profiles data and reset their passwords.
-We are considering how chat console can be better protected - e.g., by requiring a separate password or an by providing an option to remove it from the UI permanently - tell us what you think.
+We are considering how chat console can be better protected - e.g., by requiring a separate password or by providing an option to remove it from the UI permanently - tell us what you think.

 ### Community moderation